This page contains answers to questions that have been asked by customers several times (more than once).

 What does RTL and LTR mean?

-TCRs are bidirectional traffic counters that must be placed to the side of the object movement.
+The TCR traffic counters distinguish between 2 directions and must be placed to the side of the object movement.

 - RTL means from right-to-left